Groundwater Use Fee (Prop 218)

 • Category 3 - Groundwater use above the use reduction targets.

 • The fee provides funding for the water supply and recharge projects and the demand reduction actions that are needed for us to meet the objectives of our GSP and comply with state requirements under SGMA.
-Specific projects and management action programs include the following:
+Key activities that will be funded include the ability to receive up to 35,000 acre-feet per year of replenishment water from the Turlock Irrigation District under a Water Accounting Structure Agreement that was recently entered with them, implementation of incentivized land repurposing and rotational fallowing programs, other water supply projects, and implementation of a well mitigation program.

 The Sustainable Groundwater Management Act (“SGMA”) of 2014 requires Groundwater Sustainability Agencies (“GSAs”), including the East Turlock Subbasin GSA (“ETSGSA”) to develop and implement Groundwater Sustainability Plans (“GSPs”) to avoid undesirable results and mitigate groundwater overdraft by 2042.
 The Turlock Subbasin Groundwater Sustainability Plan (“GSP”) was developed and submitted on January 31, 2022, as a joint effort between the West Turlock Subbasin GSA (“WTSGSA”) and ETSGSA.
 The GSP was revised and resubmitted in July 2024.